 The use of proxies for the purposes of voting at the General Membership and Executive Committee meetings is not allowed.
-Proxy votes by organizational representatives are allowed at standing committee meetings when the voting representative is not present.
+Votes by organizational representative alternates is allowed at the General Meetings when the voting representative is not present.

 Conflict of Interest - Section 6